Man1ac-1773/OutpostZero/README.md

 ## How to Build and Run

-These instructions are for POSIX-compliant systems (Linux, macOS) and Windows users with WSL.
+These instructions are for Linux users.

 ### Prerequisites